 - Will you be partaking in adventure activities?

-Compare rates and choose the policy that best suits the type of trip you are taking.
+Compare rates and choose the policy that best suits the type of trip you’re taking.
 Some features to look for are trip protection, trip cancellation, medical coverage, and phone support.
 Some providers offer a 24/7 helpline in case you aren’t sure what to do in the event of an emergency while in a foreign country.

-Submitting an Insurance Claim
+Submitting an insurance claim

-Submit your claim with all supporting material, which may include, a statement issued by the airline as proof of lost luggage, a police report, or medical bills.
+Submit your claim with all supporting material, which may include a statement issued by the airline as proof of lost luggage, a police report, or medical bills.
 The claim form should list the documentation that is required.

 Once your form is returned to the insurance provider, they will assess your claim or request additional information.
 After their investigation concludes, you should be issued a reimbursement within a few weeks, however, each situation is unique.

 Willing to spend a date night in or give up a few lattes in exchange for some peace of mind?